austraLYSIS and SOMA ARTS

 LATEST MAJOR WORKS

 austraLYSIS new CD DUALLING (2024; Earshift 085) is now available through Bandcamp and MGM distribution!
 It features duos between people, environments, text, machines, and electroacoustic compositions.
 It's created by Roger Dean(composition, piano, electronics); Sandy Evans(saxophones); Phil Slater(trumpet); Hazel Smith(text, text-performer); and Greg White(electronics).
 8 additional dualling pieces, including two audio-visual works, are freely available on this web site together with detailed sleeve notes.
+Eric Myers (The Australian): "the most thoughtful and convincing example of the improvised music genre I've heard for some time".Ken Waxman (Jazzword): "Visionary and voluminous".
+Stuart Nicholson (JazzWise): "sophisticated management of electronic sounds and acoustic instruments that has musical direction".

 The flyer describing the work is here.
 Order a copy here.

 A new web piece (2022) of electronic literature, Dolphins in the Reservoir , by Will Luers(image, coding), Hazel Smith(text) and Roger Dean(sound).
-The piece premiered at the international Electronic Literature Conference (ELC), Como, Italy (202205) and then at ELC Coimbra, Portugal (2023); it next appears in 'Wild Media', the exhibition of the International Digital Media and Art Assocation (iDMAaA) conference, Winona, Michigan, USA (202406).It was published (202212) by the leading journal of digital art and literature The New River.
+The piece premiered at the international Electronic Literature Conference (ELC), Como, Italy (202205) and at ELC Coimbra, Portugal (2023); it was then in 'Wild Media', the exhibition of the International Digital Media and Art Assocation (iDMAaA) conference, Winona, Michigan, USA (202406).It was published (202212) by the leading journal of digital art and literature The New River.
 A screen shot is below, and another contributes the cover of our Dualling CD.

 202111, austraLYSIS and MARCS Institute for Brain, Behaviour and Development, Western Sydney University present: The Music of Science, the Science of Music (the Milperra Sessions)

 Four videos, twelve performances, discussion of the works' creation by austraLYSIS members and guests; one ArtsScience video, discussion of the science of music production, performance and perception by MARCS researchers.
 New music and intermedia work by Hazel Smith, Sieglinde Karl-Spence, Jo Thomas(UK), Charles Martin, Roger Dean and austraLYSIS.
 Duration 3h, and program notes are included in the FindOut.
-See also John Shand's article Sydney Morning Herald (20211110), and our Limelight article on making the unfamiliar become familiar.
+See also John Shand's article Sydney Morning Herald (202111), and our Limelight article on making the unfamiliar become familiar.

 The videos are also available on the Australian Music Centre YouTube Channel, where there is an introductory article from their online journal Resonate.